Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 13A36: +bundle of straw
 - 13A5C: nothing on neck
 - 13A6E: wings in V-shape
-- 13A79: differ from 13A7A, maybe draw hind legs in other fashion
 - 13A85: greatly simplified
 - 13AA3: rotate 90°
 - 13AAC: aligned that goat